 Drywall is way cheaper than plaster, including materials, labour and installation process.
 That’s one of the reasons why drywall is the most preferred option.
 Drywall is perfect for the common areas in your home.

-Veneer plaster is the most effective wall finish, but it comes with a much higher cost.
-You’ll need more materials, and at least two coats of plaster as a finish, that means that the cost for finishing one room can be almost the same as if you use drywall on three of your rooms.
+Veneer plaster is the most effective wall finish, but it comes at a much higher cost.
+You’ll need more materials, and at least two coats of plaster as a finish, which means that the cost for finishing one room can be almost the same as if you use drywall on three of your rooms.

 Knowing the advantages and the disadvantages of plaster and drywall will help you make an informed decision before starting with your renovation project.